funnyboy-roks/funnyboy-roks/README.md

 Languages I know well (ordered by preference):

-> _Know well defined by the ability to write complex programs in the
+> _Know well defined by a history of using the language to write complex
-> language without struggling with using the language or the
-> compiler/interpreter (a.k.a. not having just written a "Hello World"
-> program)_
+> programs_

 <a href="https://github.com/funnyboy-roks?tab=repositories" title="Repositories">
     <img